 - Refinancing to extend repayment time means you’ll spend extra years in debt and paying interest.

 Another popular strategy is to take out a new, larger mortgage that pays off the old one and leaves you with cash at closing to pay off your other bills.
 This option, known as a cash-out refinance, requires that you have sufficient equity in the property.
 Your equity is the difference between the market value of the property and how much you owe on it.

 If your property is valued at $300,000, for example, and you owe $250,000 on your mortgage, you may be able to refinance the mortgage at the higher amount and take out the difference to pay off other debts.

 Once you complete the refinancing process, you’ll owe only your primary mortgage lender instead of owing a number of third-party lenders and credit card companies.
 This is, in essence, a debt consolidation.
 You are pulling equity from a property to pay off many bills and cutting the number of creditors – and bills – that you have.

 In addition to simplifying monthly payments, this technique has another major benefit: savings.
 Right now, you could be paying 15 percent interest on a credit card, as the national average is 14.83.
 It’s not uncommon to do a home-equity refinance for less than 5 percent, since the average rate on 30-year mortgage loans was 4.5 percent in 2011.
 That means that rolling your credit card debt into a mortgage will result in immediate monthly savings.

 But cash-out refinancing also has one major downfall: By binding your unsecured debts to your home, you’ve compromised your home’s equity and have a higher risk of going “underwater” — having a house that is worth less than you owe the bank.
-Similarly, if you fall behind on your new mortgage, you can face foreclosure.
+Similarly, if you use a new mortgage to consolidate your debt and then fall behind on your mortgage payments, you can face foreclosure.